jgazeau/shadocs/exampleSite/content/english/functionalities/mermaid.md

 By default the theme manages the [Mermaid](https://mermaid-js.github.io/mermaid/#/) format, allowing to display diagrams created from text and code, while adding several utility functionalities.

-The several characteristics and functionalities of the Mermaid management in the theme are:
+The main characteristics and functionalities of Mermaid management in the theme are:
 * rendered from a fenced code block and `mermaid` highlight language
 * export button associated to each rendered svg
 * preview (click on the rendered image)